brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 <div class="Note" markdown="1">

-Any path starting by `/` is an absolute path.
+Any path starting with `/` is an absolute path.

 </div>